Kanilionis/Resume/README.md

 ```
 A dedicated professional with 10+ years of work experience in merchandising, retail and showroom management,
 sales, operations, production and product development.
-Currently enrolled in the University of Denver Coding
+Recent graduate from the University of Denver Coding
-Boot Camp, with a completion date of December 2020.
+Boot Camp.
 ```

 ## EDUCATION